interplaynetary/free-association/README.md

 The infrastructure operates on three simple data points published by each participant:

-**1. Recognition Weights** - Who contributes to your organizational goals?
+**1. Priority Weights** - How do you prioritize your capacity?
-   - Each entity allocates 100% of recognition among contributors
+    - Each entity allocates 100% of weight among recipients or categories
+    - **Often derived from recognition of contribution to priority realization**
-   - Non-transferable and dynamically adjustable as relationships evolve
+    - Non-transferable and dynamically adjustable as priorities evolve
-   - Recognition can reflect contributions to direct operations or broader mission-aligned values
+    - Weights reflect strategic alignment, mission contribution, or operational necessity
-   - Organized as a contribution tree tracking different types of support
+    - Organized as a Prioritization tree tracking different types of support

  **2. Available Capacity** - What resources can you offer?
     - Declare surplus resources (funds, expertise, facilities, time)
     - Specify filters (time windows, locations, resource types)
     - Update dynamically as circumstances change

  **3. Declared Needs** - What resources do you require?
     - State specific resource requirements
     - Update in real-time as needs evolve
     - System caps allocations at actual declared needs (preventing accumulation)

-**4. Mutual Recognition** - Bidirectional acknowledgment of contributions
-   - Calculated as the minimum of reciprocal recognition percentages
+ **4. Priority Reciprocity** - How shared priorities drive stability
+    - Allocations are often guided by reciprocal prioritization
+    - **Reciprocity is typically established through mutual recognition of contribution to priority realization**
-   - Example: If Organization A recognizes B at 50% and B recognizes A at 10%, their mutual recognition is 10%
+    - Example: If Organization A prioritizes B at 50% and B prioritizes A at 10%, their reciprocal alignment is 10%
-   - Taking the minimum ensures proportional reciprocity
+    - This ensures resources flow to partners with shared commitment
-   - Self-recognition is valid for time-shifting resources within your own organization
+    - Self-prioritization allows time-shifting resources within your own organization

-**5. Contribution Trees** - Structured tracking of contribution types
+ **5. Prioritization trees** - Structured tracking of alignment
     - Each branch represents a category (program areas, operational support, etc.)
-   - Points distributed among contributors within each branch
+    - Weights distributed among recipients within each branch
-   - Global recognition calculated from weighted contributions across all branches
+    - Global priority calculated from weighted contributions across all branches
     - Enables granular tracking while maintaining overall coherence

 **Resource Types:**
    - **Mission-aligned values**: Contributions toward organizational mission and values (no shared definitions required)